pirelaurent/cytographDB/public/docs/main.md

 ## Overview

-CytographDB is designed to help you browse and analyze a PostgreSQL physical schema through an interactive, directed graph.
+CytographDB is designed to help you browse, analyze and enhance your PostgreSQL physical schema through an interactive, directed graph.

 After performing an automatic database introspection:

 - Each **table** is a **node**
-  - label of node is the table name
+  - label of node is the table name.
 - Each **foreign key** is a **directed edge** from source table (FK's owner)
   - label of edge is the name of the fk.

-This graph-based representation supports large and complex schemas, with color-coded links that enhance the visibility of table relationships (in-out).
+This graph-based representation supports large and complex schemas, with color-coded links that enhance the visibility of tables relationships (in-out).

 <img src="./img/aNetwork.png" style="width: 400px;">

 With powerful selection, filtering, and path traversal features—spanning both visible and hidden graph layers—CytographDB helps users to:

 - Navigate graphically the model
+  - organize domain subset and dependencies graphs
 - Browse schema details with columns, index and foreign keys
   - exported on demand in markdown for your own documentation
 - browse triggers code and identify impacts